RayTiasha/Atliq-Sales-Analysis/README.md

 4. Developed calculated measures to standardize business logic across the organization (e.g., Net Sales, Variance %, and FY 20/21 Performance).

 ![AtliQ Hardware Star Schema](reports/Schema%20Diagram.png)

+## Impact
+The model enabled seamless YoY comparisons, ensuring consistent insights across the organization and enhancing reliability for large-scale reporting.
+It also provided a scalable foundation for future analytics projects, eliminating reliance on manual, error-prone spreadsheets.

 ## Key Calculated Measures
 To drive the analysis, I developed several DAX measures within the Excel Data Model.
 Here are a few examples of the core business logic: